-The financial results in the Section 4.4 "Results of operations for the years ended 31 December 2017 and 2016" are presented in accordance with this new structure.
-The financial results in Section 4.5 "Results of the operations for the years ended 31 December 2016 and 2015" are presented according to the organisational structure that was in place during these years, which differs from the current structure.
+The financial results in the Section 4.4 "Results of operations for the years ended 31 December 2018 and 2017" are presented in accordance with this new structure.

 4.2.
-Key factors affecting results of operations
+Key Factors Affecting Results of Operations

 Drivers of Profitability

 The profitability of ABN AMRO Group is mainly affected by the following key income and expense drivers as well as loan impairments, as specified below.